|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Kiopoolu is a Bulgarian roasted eggplant-pepper spread used as an appetizer on bread or as an accompaniment to grilled meats.
-It is similar to Croatian/Serbian ajvar except green bell peppers are used instead of red and tomatoes are added.
+It is similar to Croatian/Serbian ajvar with the addition of tomatoes and green bell peppers instead of red.

 - 1 1/2 pounds eggplant (washed and halved lengthwise)